-Sales and marketing expenses decreased from €2.84 million to €2.32 million primarily as a result of reduced travel and marketing expenses due to COVID-19 restrictions and the focusing of our European commercial activities on Germany and France.
+Sales and marketing expenses decreased from €2.32 million in 2020 to €2.08 million in 2021 due to the reduced European commercial activities.

-Clinical expenses increased from €3.92 million to €6.11 million mainly as a result of higher costs related to POSEIDON, the North American pivotal study of the alfapump and RED DESERT, the repeated dose proof-of-concept study of the alfapump DSR.
+Clinical expenses increased from €6.11 million in 2020 to €7.79 million in 2021 mainly as a result of costs related to the North American pivotal POSEIDON study of the alfapump, the RED DESERT and SAHARA DESERT feasibility studies of the alfapump DSR and the pre-clinical development of the Company's proprietary DSR Infusate.

-Quality and Regulatory expenses increased from €1.82 million to €2.23 million, mainly driven by costs for external advice for the POSEIDON study and the RED DESERT study, preparations for the new Medical

-Devices Regulation (Regulation 2017/745), as well as the preparation for the commercial marketing application of the alfapump in the U.S. and Canada.
+Quality and Regulatory expenses increased from €2.23 million in 2020 to €3.22 million in 2021, mainly driven by costs related to the new Medical Devices Regulation (Regulation 2017/145) and Medical Device Single Audit Program (MDSAP) certifications as well as external advice costs for the preparation of the submissions for marketing approval of the alfapump in the U.S. and Canada.

-Supply chain expenses increased to €1.64 million (FY 2019: €0.93 million), mainly as a result of the increase in clinical expenses and production yield loss.

-Engineering expenses increased from €0.98 million to €1.86 million largely driven by the preparation for the commercial marketing application of the alfapump in the U.S. and Canada.
+Supply chain expenses increased from €1.64 million in 2020 to €2.72 million in 2021 largely driven by the additional staffing for the preparation for the submissions for marketing approval of the alfapump in the U.S. and Canada.